bord81/Shelf/README.md

 http://www.clifford.at/stfl/

-P.S.: As of now working with non-ASCII symbols os not supported but I'm going to fix it soon.
+P.S.: As of now working with non-ASCII symbols is not supported but I'm going to fix it soon.